Overview

 There are two primary ways to introduce waits in your tests:-

-: This function allows for more specific pauses, right at the point it’s called within your test.
-So if you want a user to pause immediately after a particular HTTP request and before another,time.sleep
+time.sleep: This function allows for more specific pauses, right at the point it’s called within your test.
+So if you want a user to pause immediately after a particular HTTP request and before another,time.sleepcan be used.

 Example Code